69th Bomb Squadron: Initial organization and training

 The squadron was first activated on 15 January 1941 at Langley Field, Virginia as the 69th Bombardment Squadron, one of the three original bombardment squadrons of the 38th Bombardment Group.
 The squadron trained with Martin B-26 Marauders, but also flew Douglas B-18 Bolos.
 In June 1941, the squadron moved to Jackson Army Air Base, Mississippi.

 Shortly after the attack on Pearl Harbor, on 19 January 1942, the ground echelon of the squadron departed for Australia.
 The air echelon remained at Jackson and continued training until May 1942, when it departed for the Southwest Pacific Theater, However, when the squadron reached the Hawaiian Islands, it was detained there and participated in the defense of Midway Island.
 Although it was not formally reassigned from the 38th Group until 1943, it was no longer under the control of the 38th from this time.

 Combat in the Pacific

-Attacked enemy forces in the Philippines during early 1945 as part of the liberation from Japanese control; continued combat missions until the Japanese capitulation in August 1945.
-Became part of the Fifth Air Force forces in Occupied Japan in 1946 before being inactivated in May 1946.
+The squadron attacked enemy forces in the Philippines during early 1945 as part of the liberation from Japanese control, and continued combat missions until the Japanese capitulation in August 1945.
+It became part of the Fifth Air Force forces in Occupied Japan in 1946 before being inactivated in May 1946.